SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Contacts.md

 # Managing contacts

 The *People Overview* page serves as the application's landing page.
-It allows you to switch between two tabs: *Overview* and *List*, each offering different perspectives on your contacts.
+It allows you to switch between two tabs: *Overview* and *List*, each offering a different perspective on your contacts.

 You can switch between the *Overview* and *List* tabs by clicking *Overview* and *List* in the header bar of the *People Overview* page.